Philippines’ Duterte apologises after chaotic SEA Games build-up | Malay Mail

 The vast scale of the multi-sport event has included erecting a massive sports complex in New Clark City, which is at least two hours’ drive north from the capital.

-The Philippines’ path towards Saturday’s opening ceremony — an all-singing, all-dancing celebration of the island nation — has been tortuous from the start.
+The Philippines’ path towards yesterday’s opening ceremony — an all-singing, all-dancing celebration of the island nation — has been tortuous from the start.

 Manila in July 2017 suddenly pulled out of hosting the Games to focus on rebuilding the southern city of Marawi which was heavily damaged during siege by jihadists.